 1. How feedback can be provided

 Feedback can be provided to HPC by any stakeholder external to HPC, including consumers and family members, friends or carers; HPC members and GPs; partner organisations; or other members of the public.

 You can provide feedback or make a complaint by:

 - Completing the ‘Feedback’ form on the Hunter Primary Care website Contact Us page:

 (02) 4925 2268

-- Setting up a face-to-face meeting the staff member or manager of the relevant HPC service
+- Requesting a face-to-face meeting the staff member or manager of the relevant HPC service

 As required, the following services can assist with making a call to us:

 - Translating and Interpreter Service (TIS) for non-English speakers 131 450

 - National Relay Service Speak and Listen (if you are deaf, have a hearing impairment or speech impairment) 1300 555 727